Vertical Brief

 Underserved segments

-• Small teams in Developer operations that feel the pain weekly but are too narrow for broad incumbents.
+- Small teams in Technology operations that feel the pain weekly but are too narrow for broad incumbents.

 Buyer personas